 Following right behind Michigan, Indiana has the second highest automotive gross domestic product.
-Cummins Inc., is a global leader in the distribution and servicing of engines and related technologies with headquarters in Columbus.
+Cummins Inc. is a global leader in the distribution and servicing of engines and related technologies with headquarters in Columbus.

-Medical devices and pharmaceuticals are also a dominate industry in Indiana.
+Medical devices and pharmaceuticals are also a dominating industry in Indiana.
 One of the top global pharmaceuticals, Eli Lilly is headquartered in the state capital of Indianapolis, employing more than 11,000 employees in the state.
 The company is also known for its charitable contributions.

 Indiana means “Land of Indians.”
 Prior to becoming a state in 1816, Indiana was home to numerous indigenous people and Native Americans.
 Angel Mounds, located in Evansville, is one of the most well-preserved Native American sites in all of North America.